hyperoslo/ImagePicker/README.md

 presentViewController(imagePickerController, animated: true, completion: nil)
 ```

-**ImagePicker** will let you know if the user interacts with it, we have some delegate methods:
+**ImagePicker** has three delegate methods that will inform you what the users are up to:

 ```swift
 func wrapperDidPress(images: [UIImage])